CONNIE CHAN WAS RAISED IN

 Connie’s long-time partner Ed became a San Francisco Fire Fighter in 2011 – the same year they bought their home in the Richmond.
 Today, they are raising their seven-year-old son who is a student at Lafayette Elementary School.

-Connie is running for District 1 Supervisor because of what San Francisco has given her – and because she wants those same opportunities to be available for all San Franciscans now and for generations to come.
+Connie is honored to serve as District 1 Supervisor because of what San Francisco has given her – and because she wants those same opportunities to be available for all San Franciscans now and for generations to come.